 Amy Dickman joined the Cayuga Community Health Network in 2013.
 Mrs. Dickman coordinates with local stakeholders to improve access and awareness of services throughout the region.
-She works with local farm markets and others agencies dedicated to food access and nutrition.
 She is a peer leader for the evidence-based Chronic Disease Self-Management, and assists with the Healthy Neighborhoods grant.
 Amy is the program coordinator for our Doula program.

 Georgette Jones joined the staff at Cayuga Community Health Network in July 2016.
 In June 2016, Ms. Jones became a certified diabetes prevention lifestyle coach.
 Ms. Jones leads the Network’s National Diabetes Prevention Program (NDPP), targeting those who are pre-diabetic or otherwise at risk for diabetes.
 She also helps to facilitate the monthly diabetes support group, and works with the Healthy Neighborhoods program.